 Description of VIVO

 VIVO was completed in November 2013.
-There is a mix of 462 social rented, shared ownership and freehold properties.
+There was a mix of 462 social rented, shared ownership and freehold properties advertised.

 Won ‘best apartment building' title in the 2013 Sunday Times British Homes awards.

 More than 800 new homes were built near Ben Jonson Road and Harford Street as well as near Shandy Park and White Horse Lane.
 Close to the canal and Mile End Park, the area is well served in terms of transport links and local amenities.